 AI interview scheduling uses software to automatically coordinate interviews between candidates and hiring teams - syncing calendars, handling time zones, sending confirmations, and managing reschedules without manual recruiter effort.
 It’s the single fastest way to reclaim the 35% of recruiter time that currently disappears into scheduling logistics.

 That time drain matters more than most teams realize.
 According to the Cronofy Candidate Expectations Report (2024), 42% of candidates withdraw from hiring processes specifically because scheduling took too long.
-Only 9% of candidates get their first interview within a day of applying.
-The rest wait - and the best ones don't wait long before accepting another offer.
+Only 9% get their first interview within a day of applying.
+Ninety-one percent wait - and the strongest ones rarely last long before accepting another offer.

 Why Is Interview Scheduling Broken?